-Large banner with the text "California High-Speed Rail Authority 2025 Project Update Report."
+Large banner with the text "California High-Speed Rail Authority 2025 Project Update Report and 2025 Supplemental Project Update Report."
 To the right of the text is a rendering of a high-speed rail train traveling, two images of high-speed rail structures, and an image of CEO Choudri, Governor Newsom, and other community leaders driving spikes into a ceremonial track.

 2025 Project Update Report